nicksavill/DEB_development/Course_outline.md

 session where student groups are able to discuss with staff in charge of each dataset outcomes of their investigations.
 Including a presentation from the “dataset coordinator” about the data and the advanced or wider implications/applications of the datasets

 Week 5: Combining data
 Different types of joins.
-First workshop workign with the chosen data set
+First workshop working with the chosen data set

-Week 7: Revison of inferentail stats from first year and building on this Principals of testing variation between groups.
+Week 7: Revision of inferential stats from first year and building on this Principals of testing variation between groups.
 Coding to run bootstrapping tests.
 Describing commonly used approaches (t-tests).

 Week 8: Multivariate analysis 1.